ViToSVK/website_content/content/authors/vtoman/_index.md

 - Visitors
 ---

+I am a Software Engineer at
+<a href="https://www.google.com/" target="_blank">Google</a>.
+I am part of the
+<a href="https://www.google.com/safesearch" target="_blank">SafeSearch</a>
+team, we work on algorithms to hide undesired explicit content in Search results.

-I am a PhD student in Formal Methods (Computer Science) at
+I did my PhD in Formal Methods (Computer Science) at
 <a href="https://ist.ac.at/en/home/" target="_blank">IST Austria</a>.
-My PhD advisor is
+My PhD advisor was
 <a href="https://pub.ist.ac.at/~kchatterjee/" target="_blank">Krishnendu Chatterjee</a>.
-My PhD topic is verification of concurrent programs.
+My PhD topic was verification of concurrent programs.

+I was a three-time research intern at Google, twice in Mountain View and once in Zürich.

-In summers 2018 and 2019 I interned at Google Research Mountain View, working on machine learning in higher-order theorem proving.
+# In summers 2018 and 2019 I interned at Google Research Mountain View,
+# working on machine learning in higher-order theorem proving.

-In summer 2020 I interned at Google Research Zürich, in the area of on-device machine learning.
+# In summer 2020 I interned at Google Research Zürich,
+# working on machine learning in music.